-Students participate in the R-2 Sports Day in Term 1 and usually have five allocated swimming lessons at the Aquatic Centre later in the year (these lessons are currently suspended while the Aquatic Centre undergoes redevelopment).
+Students participate in the R-2 Sports Day in Term 1 and usually have five allocated swimming lessons at the Wulanda Recreation & Convention Centre.

 Reception students may also participate in Auskick or Blast Cricket sessions held after school.

 THE ARTS: MUSIC